XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 Zgate(1.98), 	(reg[0])

-Plotting the phase space time-evolution
+Plotting the phase-space time evolution
 ----------------------------------------

-By using Strawberry Fields to loop over various values of :math:`t`, we can plot the phase space location of the oscillator for various values of :math:`t`.
+By looping over various values of :math:`t`, we can plot the phase space location of the oscillator for various values of :math:`t`.

 Consider the following example: